mjdecker/mjdecker.github.io/_notes/software-testing/graphs.md

 |**n5**|0|1|0|0|0|0|0|
 |**n6**|0|0|0|1|0|0|0|
 |**n7**|0|0|0|0|0|0|0|

+# Adjacency Matrix Example
 * What pattern/property do you see about the matrix?

-# Adjacency Matrix Example
+	* Column sum and Row sum is degree

 | |n1|n2|n3|n4|n5|n6|n7|
 |---|---|---|---|---|---|---|
 |**n1**|0|1|0|1|0|0|0|